 This is my new headlight beam page.
 Some of the images are from the original page and were shot in July 2008 and May 2009.
-The later (larger) images were shot on October 25, 2011, and the Luxos U images on January 14, 2013.
+Some of the later (larger) images were shot on October 25, 2011, and the Luxos U images on January 14, 2013.
+The new Edelux II and Lumotec Eyc headlights were photographed Oct 27, 2013.
 I can't recall the temperatures from the 2008 and 2009 shoots, but it was probably between 60 and 70 degrees fahrenheit.
-On October 25, the temperature was 45 degrees fahrenheit, and there was a gentle breeze.
-All of the newest headlights use LEDs instead of a bulb.
+On October 25, 2011, the temperature was 45 degrees fahrenheit, and there was a gentle breeze.
+All of the newest headlights use LEDs instead of a halogen bulb.
 And the efficiency of an LED is effected by temperature.
 The better headlights keep the LED cooler, and so they shine brighter.
 So the ambient temperature and wind speed can effect how bright the headlight is.

 All of the photographs on this page were shot by me, Peter White, and I have written all of the text on this page.
 The text is very important.
 If you only look at the photos, you will come away with a false impression of the relative brightness of the headlight beams shown.
 You MUST read the text as well.
 The images don't tell the whole story.